Joshuah143/privacy-tools/README.md

 - Password manager, no current recomendations, likly just a txt file on an encrypted drive

 ## cloud services that are good to use to have a varity:
+- Vultr (linode but you can pay by crypto, cheap but not free)
 - Cloudflare workers (serverless wasm, free)
 - Cloudflare pages (serverless static site, free)
 - Heroku (PaaS, free tier)